Millionaire’s nonprofit quietly buys 7 miles of Maine coast

 Butler hasn’t yet applied for tax-exempt status on its purchases, said Arthur Smallidge, a local guide who helped Butler acquire the properties.

-Carlson declined to state how much money the foundation has paid in taxes on the 10 parcels.
-Town officials could not be reached for comment because the town office has been closed for most of the week with a heating problem.
+Carlson declined to state exactly how many parcels Butler has purchased or how much money the foundation has paid in taxes on them.

+Lubec’s real estate tax commitment book for 2017 lists seven properties that paid a total of $23,582 in taxes that year.
+An eighth property, in Trescott, is listed at the Washington County Registry of Deeds.

+Both sets of land are listed as owned by Maine Paddling & Cycling Trails LLC, which Lubec Town Administrator Renee Gray identified on Friday as a purchasing agent for the foundation.

 Local benefits